 Most people with whiplash get better within a few weeks by following a treatment plan that includes pain medication and exercise.
 However, some people have chronic neck pain and other long-lasting complications.
-In general, people are more likely to have chronic pain if their first symptoms were intense, started rapidly and included severe neck pain, more-limited range of motion, and pain that spread to the arms.
+Additional complications of a whiplash include a more-limited range of motion and pain that spreads to the arms.

 The following risk factors have been linked to a worse outcome:

 - Older age

 Some people with whiplash do experience chronic pain or headaches for years following their accident.
 Doctors may be able to trace this pain to damaged neck joints, disks, and ligaments.
 However, chronic pain following a whiplash typically has no medical explanation.